Lasbaskanenmas/YouTube-Watch-History-Project/README.md

    - A **Heatmap** depicting the days and hours of highest activity.
    - A **Bar Plot** listing your top 10 channels.
    - A **Word Cloud** illustrating frequently occurring words from video titles.
+2. **General Descriptive Statistics** are displayed directly in the notebook, summarizing seasonal video counts and the most common topics.
-2. All generated images are saved to the `static/` folder.
+3. All generated images are saved to the `static/` folder.

 ---